 Surrounded by the Roosevelt National Forest and Rocky Mountain National Park, most visitors come to Allenspark, CO to admire its beautiful scenery.
-Allenspark has made a name for itself with its proximity to to Colorado’s most popular national park.
+Allenspark has made a name for itself with its proximity to Colorado’s most popular national park.

-Located at the park’s southeast corner, Allenspark sits along the beautiful Peak to Peak Scenic Highway.
+Located at the park’s southeast corner, Allenspark sits along the scenic Peak to Peak Scenic Highway.
 12 miles south of Estes Park, this small town provides more than just easy access to Rocky Mountain National Park.
-It offers several opportunities horseback riding, fishing, hiking, and cross-country skiing in the winter.
+It offers several opportunities for horseback riding, fishing, hiking, and cross-country skiing in the winter.

-Rocky Mountain National Park – While Estes Park is known as the gateway to Rocky Mountain National Park, Allenspark short distance of 15 miles makes this small town a nice alternative to the often crowded and touristy town.
+Rocky Mountain National Park – While Estes Park is known as the gateway to Rocky Mountain National Park, Allenspark is only a short distance of 15 miles from Estes and is a nice alternative to the often crowded and touristy town.
 Enjoy a more peaceful stay while you explore Colorado’s most popular national park.